rabraham2/INF6027-Project/README.md

 ## Overview
 - **Course**: INF6027
-- **Goal**: A study to analyse the retail sales performance in Great Britain.
-- **Aims and Objectives**: The study findings aimed to analyse the monthly, weekly and annual retail sales trends in Great Britain from pre-COVID (2019) to post-COVID (2020), focusing around on non-store retailing and overall retail sales.
-This study even seeks to identify relevant correlations, predict retail sales growth, and uncover patterns in retail industry trends, including and excluding automotive fuel.
+- **Introduction**:Retail sales have always served as an important indicator of economic health.
+According to studies done by Donoho (2017), through relevant retail sales-based insights, businesses can unlock consumer spending patterns and discover market trends at an early stage.
+The COVID-19 pandemic brought many important, unprecedented disruptions and transformations across the retail market, one such being a drastic increase in non-store retailing caused by lockdowns and restrictions enforced by the government.
+The cross-study report illustrates patterns that were not captured by standard theoretical analyses, so theoretically, optimal methods may not perform well in real applications.
+The dataset analysed in this report was the Retail Sales Index, which provides detailed monthly and annual retail sales figures, including and excluding automotive fuel.
+Due to the inherent nature of the variables in this dataset, it was well-suited to explain the profound shifts in consumer behaviour and retail sales performance.

 The research questions involved in the study are as follows: